garylirocks/quickrefs/azure-sql.markdown

     - Scanned weekly
   - Advanced Threat Protection
     - Monitors db connections and queries
+    - This is done via a "Extended Events" session
     - Auditing is recommended, not required

 ### Purview